mike99mac/zlma/README.md

 # z/VM and Linux Modern Administration
+z/VM and Linux Modern Administration (**zlma**, pronounced "zelma") is a new piece of free software

+<b>What is it?</b>
-z/VM and Linux Modern Administration (**zlma**, pronounced "zelma") enables Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.
+It enbles Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.
+The interfaces from the 1970s must be replaced.

+<b>Why do this?</b>
+z/VM on the mainframe is dying.
+It must be reinvented if it is to continue.

 ## Goals
-Zlma strives to attain these goals:
+Zlma strives to be modern, centralized, simple, well-architected and secure:

 - To be **modern**:
   - Perform most z/VM and Linux administration from a browser